conradmuan/sensitive-koala/readme.md

 Requires users to host images outside of slack

 ⚠️ **Caution:** This bot assumes links to images are valid.
-It does not validate images and will silently fail when trying to open a modal to the provided image url
+It does not validate images and will silently fail when trying to open a modal to an invalid image url

 ## Installation

 Requirements:

 - Setup own Slack app at https://api.slack.com/apps
-- Hosting provider with domain to run a Node with Postgres (Database is required to store OAuth tokens.
+- Domain and hosting provider to run Node with Postgres (Database is required to store OAuth tokens.
 No other data is stored)
   - Heroku.com has a free tier with postgres as an addon

 ### Slack setup